A STRUGGLE AGAINST COLONIAL OPPRESSION

 AN ATTEMPT TO CONTROL DISSENT

-This camp directly reflected the British Government’s attempts to control dissent and maintain order in a colonial context.
-There is testimony that many detainees were badly mistreated and documented accounts of harsh treatment have been recorded.
-Other accounts state that constant overcrowding, inadequate sanitation, and inhumane treatment was a direct violation of human rights.Â
+This camp directly reflected the British Government’s attempts to control dissent and maintain order in a colonial context, and because of this, there is testimony that several detainees were badly mistreated.
+As a result, documented accounts of harsh treatment by the British have been recorded.
+Most accounts state that constant overcrowding, inadequate sanitation, and inhumane treatment were a direct violation of human rights at the time.
+Reports from former detainees also highlight the psychological and physical toll inflicted upon them.
+Most were subjected to arbitrary detention without a fair trial, which resulted in a growing sense of alienation among the Greek Cypriot populace at the time.
+This harsh and often uncouth treatment, instead of suppressing, ultimately helped to further fuel the desire for self-determination and independence.

 THE ZURICH-LONDON AGREEMENT

 In 1960, the ‘Zurich-London Agreement’, facilitated the island’s independence from British rule.
 With self-determination came the eventual dissolution of the camp, coinciding with the shifting of the political landscape in Cyprus.
 The camp’s legacy, however, continues to resonate within the collective memory of several Cypriots.
-The remains of the camp to some also serves as a cautionary tale about the consequences of political repression and human rights violations.
+The remains of the camp also serve as a cautionary tale about the consequences of political repression and human rights violations.
 In general, the use of concentration camps, including the one at Polemi, has been widely criticised by human rights advocates and most historians.

-Reports from former detainees highlight the psychological and physical toll inflicted upon them.
-Most were subjected to arbitrary detention without fair trial and such practices contributed to a growing sense of alienation among the Greek Cypriot populace at the time.
-This ultimately helped to further fuel the desire for self-determination and independence.
-Furthermore, the camp’s existence served as a stark reminder of the fragility of civil liberties under colonial rule.
-The lengths to which the British Government was willing to go to suppress dissent is further emphasised by camps of this nature.
-In 2017, a group of EOKA fighters took the British Government to court, claiming compensation for historic atrocities and torture.
+The legacy of British concentration camps in Cyprus serves as a stark reminder of the fragility of civil liberties under colonial rule.
+The lengths to which the British Government was willing to go to suppress dissent are often thought of as extreme and are further emphasised by camps of this nature.
+In 2017, a group of EOKA fighters took the British Government to court.
+They were claiming compensation for historic atrocities and torture, which they claimed took place at these camps.
 British Government lawyers determined that a trial would be too costly and decided to settle out of court to the tune of just over £1 million.
-Although this agreement meant that the plaintiffs received their compensation, it was on the condition that the British Government did not accept any liability for the numerous claims.Â
+Although this agreement meant that the plaintiffs received their compensation, it was on the condition that the British Government did not accept any liability for the numerous claims.

 SURROUNDED BY BARBED WIRE